 ANNUAL AMOUNTS: Up to the total cost of educational expenses less other financial aid accepted by the student.
 No maximum loan amount per borrower.

-INTEREST RATES: Fixed 7.9% interest rate for loans first disbursed on or after July 1, 2012 and before July 1, 2013.
-Includes non-refundable federal government origination fee of 4% which is deducted from the loan prior to its disbursement.
+INTEREST RATES: 7.21% for loans first disbursed on or after July 1, 2014 and before July 1, 2015.
+A non-refundable federal government origination fee will be deducted from the loan prior to its disbursement.
+The fee for loans first disbursed between December 1, 2013 and September 30, 2014 is 4.288% and 4.292% for loans first disbursed October 1, 2014 and later.

 PAYMENT TERMS: Payment of principal and interest begins 60 days after disbursement of the loan with a minimum monthly payment of $50.00.
 Repayment may last up to 10 years.
 You may prepay at any time without penalty.
 Loan consolidation and graduated repayment options are available.